Computing spectral shifts for Johannsen-Psaltis black holes: Results

+Interestingly, there is not any hierarchy between even and odd parity modes.
+This is particularly evident in the \(\text{Im}[(\delta\omega_0)_{\ell 0}]\) shifts.
+For large \(\ell\), the odd parity shifts lie above the even parity shifts, but this is reversed for smaller \(\ell\).
 Additionally, it is important to look at the relative size of these QNM shifts.
 Since we have normalized by the corresponding Schwarzschild frequency, Fig.~\ref{fig:Shifts} and Fig.~\ref{fig:l2Shifts} show the percent-level shift caused by the slowly rotating JP perturbation.
 The largest \(\delta\omega_0\) shifts are \(\sim 5\%\).
 This is a small shift, and has an additional prefactor of \(\epsilon\lesssim O(1)\), decreasing the shift even further.
 Similarly, the largest \(\delta\omega_1\) shift is \(\sim 8\%\).
 This spin-dependent portion of the shift has the same prefactor of \(\epsilon\lesssim O(1)\) and an additional factor of \(\chi\) which is small due to our slow rotation expansion.
 Therefore, the total slowly rotating JP QNM shifts are few- to sub-percent-level.
 The small size of these shifts means that ringdown-based constraints on the JP metric may not the best avenue to search for such deviations from GR.
 QNM shifts of \(\sim 1\%\) require an SNR of at least \(\sim 150\) \cite{pacilio_identifying_2023}, almost twice as loud as the current loudest GW event \cite{abac_gw250114_2025}.

 While the slowly rotating JP QNMs follow clear trends for \(3\leq \ell \leq 10\), we find interesting behavior in the \(\ell=2\) modes, highlighted in Fig.~\ref{fig:l2Shifts}.
 First, the \(\ell=2\) modes highlight the limits of the WKB approximation.
 Expected to hold at large \(\ell\), we see that many calculated QNM shifts for \(\ell=2\) deviate from the WKB approximation.
 Furthermore, many \(\ell=2\) modes lie off the trends apparent at larger \(\ell\).
 This is exemplified by the \(n=1\) overtone.
 The \(\text{Re}[(\delta\omega_0)_{\ell 1}]\) and \(\text{Re}[(\delta\omega_1)_{\ell 1}]\) shifts of both parities monotonically decrease for \(\ell\geq 3\).
 However, this trend is broken at \(\ell=2\) by \(\text{Re}[(\delta\omega_0)_{2 1}]\) for both parities, and for the even-parity \(\text{Re}[(\delta\omega_1)_{\ell 1}]\) shift.
 Similar monotonic trends are broken by the even-parity \(\text{Im}[(\delta\omega_0)_{2 1}]\) and \(\text{Re}[(\delta\omega_1)_{2 1}]\) shifts.
 Additionally, at the \(n=2\) overtone, the breaking of large-\(\ell\) monotonic behavior begins at \(\ell=3\).
 In particular, the even-parity \(\text{Re}[(\delta\omega_1)_{3 2}]\) and odd-parity \(\text{Im}[(\delta\omega_1)_{3 2}]\) deviate from their corresponding monotonic trends.
 In the even-parity \(\text{Re}[(\delta\omega_0)_{\ell 2}]\) shifts, the \(\text{Re}[(\delta\omega_0)_{3 2}]\) shift appears to start moving away from the corresponding monotonic trend, which is then clearly broken by the \(\text{Re}[(\delta\omega_0)_{2 2}]\) shift.
 It would be interesting to uncover the physical origin of the difference between lower-\(\ell\) shifts and the large--\(\ell\) trends, and our results suggest that the effect is overtone-dependent: the effect is absent for \(n=0\) modes for \(\ell \geq 2\), begins at \(\ell=2\) for the \(n=1\) modes, and moves further out to \(\ell=3\) for some \(n=2\) modes.